Skip to main content

 Once billing exports are configured in GCP, connect them to nOps.

-1. Log in to nOps and go to Organization Settings.
+1. Log in to nOps and navigate to the GCP Integration page.

 • GCP Billing Account ID

-• BigQuery Table ID for Detailed Usage Cost
+• BigQuery Dataset ID for Detailed Usage Cost

-• BigQuery Table ID for Committed Use Discounts (if configured)
+• BigQuery Dataset ID for Committed Use Discounts Export

 Finding Your IDs